You are currently viewing dplyr Rename() – To Change Column Name

 5 55 56 jsp 7 890

-Similarly, we can also use dplyr function to rename multiple columns, here all you need is you should know your old column name and the new column name.
+Similarly, we can also use the dplyr function to rename multiple columns, here all you need is you should know your old column name and the new column name.

 # Rename multiple columns